 SRI - CAREER ACCELERATOR PROGRAM (SRI-CAP)

 The program is designed for College of Science students with more than 60 credits at the University of Utah, and ideally, at least some of the required lab courses completed (see details below).
 SRI-CAP students will be placed in a research stream with their peers and will conduct research on a real-world project.
 While participating in SRI CAP, students may enroll in independent research credit.
 In addition to research, students will hear from industry experts, participate in panels and networking events, visit local industries, and receive expert feedback on their resumes.
-This program is designed to help new advanced students engage in project-based research experiences and professional development College of Science.
+This program is designed to help advanced College of Science students engage in project-based research experiences and professional development.

 - SRI-CAP is designed to support students interested in life science research and careers.